Baymin-ty/CS101A_FinalProj/README.md

 **Special Mechanics**:
 - Destroy gold walls to earn coins
-- Spend 5 coins to recruit a nearby NPC (press E when prompted)
+- Spend 3 coins to recruit a nearby NPC (press R when prompted)
 - Recruited NPCs will fight for you
 - When either player sees the exit, epic battle music begins for both!